Quackster/Kepler/README.md

 ❗ Once registered as an admin, make yourself admin by setting your ``rank`` to 7 in the ``users`` table.

-As for the client, you can find version 14 DCRs [here](https://web.archive.org/web/20220724030154/https://raw.githubusercontent.com/Quackster/Kepler/master/tools/Quackster_v14.zip).
+As for the client, you can find version 14 DCRs: https://github.com/Quackster/Kepler-www/

 Setup the loader files on a web server, and once Kepler is started, ensure the loader is connecting to the correct IP and ports for both the standard connection and MUS connection.
 The MUS connection is used for the camera.